Financial-Times/origami/README.md

 The new icon set has deprecated some icons, added some, and renamed some others.
 For a full list of these icons please see the [fticon README](http://github.com/financial-times/fticon).

 ### Logos and Mastheads
-The logos and mastheads that were deprecated in version 4 have now moved completely.
-Please use the [Logo Images set(http://github.com/financial-times/logo-images) via the image service for these.
+The logos and masthead that were deprecated in version 4 have now moved completely.
+Please use the [Logo Images set](http://github.com/financial-times/logo-images) via the image service for these.

 ## How to upgrade from v3.x.x to v4.x.x?